omgnetwork/omgnetwork.github.io/docs/run-watcher-locally.md

 git clone https://github.com/omgnetwork/elixir-omg.git
 ```

-Make sure you're on the [`latest release`](https://github.com/omgnetwork/elixir-omg/releases) branch (e.g. `v0.4.7`).
+Make sure you're on the [`latest release`](https://github.com/omgnetwork/elixir-omg/releases) branch (e.g. `v0.4.8`).
 It's not recommended to use pre-releases, they may not be stable.
 ```
 git checkout <LATEST_RELEASE_BRANCH>
 ```

-### STEP 4 - Modify Configurations
+### 4. Modify Configurations

 Most of the configurations required to run a Watcher are filled with default values.
 If you encounter any issues (e.g. `get_block:not_found`), check the latest [network connections](environments) for chosen environment (testnet or mainnet).
 Also, you need to set up `ETHEREUM_RPC_URL` that corresponds with a full Ethereum node URL.
-To change the values, use the following command from the root of `elixir-omg` repository:
+To change the values, use `nano` or `vim` text editor from the root of `elixir-omg` repository:

 <!--DOCUSAURUS_CODE_TABS-->
 <!-- Linux -->
 ```
-vi docker-compose-watcher.yml
+vim docker-compose-watcher.yml
 ```
 <!-- macOS -->
 ```